henrikenquist/aces-up/README.md

 - I also installed `matplotlib` and `numpy` for plotting runtimes in `sandbox.py` (I like pretty pictures).
 These modules, and their dependencies, are not used by `project.py`.

 Windows users will hear a beep when a batch run is finished (using the `winsound` module).
 Users on other platforms will have to stare at the screen for hours on end to know when their *mega-batches* ™ are done.
-If you experience a `ModuleNotFoundError`, this might be why (although I wrapped the thing in try-except-blocks).
+If you experience a `ModuleNotFoundError`, this might be why (although I wrapped the bloody thing in try-except blocks).

 ### Write permission

 When using batches (running and extracting statistics), an sqlite database is required.
 It is created when running the first batch and updated for consecutive batch runs.
 The name of the database is set in `project.py` and `sandbox.py` respectively (depending on the way you choose to run the software).

+Please take care to "activate" the correct db before running the program.
+You will thank yourself later...

 # Disclaimer

-This is my first Python project ever and I've been using _Aces-Up_ as a way to learn the Python language itself, various related conventions and styles, OO-programming, Markdown, sqlite, git, pip, virtual environments, VSCode, extensions, and so forth - quite a mouthful.
+This is my first Python project ever and I've been using _Aces Up Strategies_ as a way to learn the Python language itself, various related conventions and styles, Markdown, sqlite, git, pip, virtual environments, VSCode, extensions, deployment on pythonanywhere, and so forth - quite a mouthful.
 In order to not overextend myself, I let an AI create the logo.

 Therefore, it is by no means the most elegant, efficient and "pythonic" code out there.
 Rather, it's a playground and hopefully an incrementally less messy learning experiment (which might be reflected in the code evolution as seen in the commits).
 One upside is that there is plenty of room for improvement!